isomerpages/ogp-buildforgood/_projects/SafeSpace.md

 ![](/images/safe%20space.jpeg)

 Hi there!
-We are Team SafeSpace, a group of SMU students who are passionate about using technology to build products/software solutions that provide meaning, benefits and a positive impact on its users.
+We are Team SafeSpace, a group of SMU students passionate about using technology to build products/software solutions that provide meaning, are beneficial, and ultimately have a positive impact on its users.

 ### Problem Statement

-There is a great amount of friction when youths try to seek mental health assistance, due to being bombarded by copious amounts of information online when searching for help.
+A significant amount of friction when youths seek mental health help.
+Due to being bombarded by copious amounts of information online when searching for resources.

 ### Proposed Solution